tnmch/tnmch.github.io/_posts/HackIM-2019/2019-02-02-Mimecheckr.md

 Its look like **Hello /fetch~'string-garbage' me**

-So until here we need just to try using one of this result (ecode garbage stuff) and send SSRF request again
+So until here we need just to try using one of this result (encode garbage stuff) and send SSRF request again

 lets try with CP1047 **Hello /fetch~%[]^@)(  me**, urlencode this **/%66%65%74%63%68%7e%25%5b%5d%5e%40%29%28** (else we get Bad request from server)